forrestjs/forrestjs/gitbook/api/create-extension/README.md

 # Create Extension

-Services and Features interact with the App's Lifecycle and with each others by creating new Extension.
+Services and Features interact with the App's Lifecycle and with each others by creating new Extensions.

 > CLASSIC EXAMPLE:
 >